 If you see errors, it probably means you omitted the part about extending the URDF model when integrating the sensor.

-You will also need to properly configure your computer to communicate in ROS network, so be sure to correctly set these environment variables:
+You will also need to properly configure your computer to communicate in the ROS network, so be sure you have correctly set these environment variables:

 export ROS_IP=<your ip>export ROS_MASTER_URI=http://10.0.0.1:11311

 For more information, visit ROS Development -> Connecting other computer to ROS network

 Now that everything is ready, we can proceed to launching some software.

 This whole section will describe in detail the functionalities provided in the

 Here's a brief summary of different parts of the navigation software we will run:

 Odometry – It is necessary for any autonomous navigation system to be able to estimate its position.
 For this reason, we will use wheel encoders and IMU readings to track the change in position over time.

 SLAM – Once we are able estimate the robot's position, we will use it, together with the LiDAR sensor measurements, to produce an occupancy map of the terrain.
 While doing so, we will also correct the estimated position based on the loop closure detection.
 After the whole terrain is mapped, we will save the map to a file and later use it to track robot's pose against it.

 Navigation – With an occupancy map and an accurate enough pose estimation, we can finally try to perform some autonomous navigation.
 When a new navigation goal is set, a path planning algorithm will find a collision-free path to it.
 Another algorithm will then send velocity commands to the rover to try to follow that path while also being aware of the obstacles.